traffiqa/slate/source/index.html.md

 ### minify

-Use the `optimize` process when you want to shrink down the current image and keeping it with the same file format.
+Use the `minify` process when you want to minify the current Javascript.

 * Type: `Boolean`
 * Default Value: `true`